The fractional Laplacian with reflections: -Feller semigroups

-In case that $E$ is locally compact, it follows from \cite[Theorem 3.1]{sch98} that a Feller semigroup on $C_0(E)$ can be extended to a $C_b$-Feller semigroup on $C_b(E)$.
+In case that $E$ is locally compact, it \mk{follows along the lines of} \cite[\mk{Lemma} 3.1]{sch98}, \mk{which is concerned with the case $E=\Rd$}, that a Feller semigroup on $C_0(E)$ can be extended to a $C_b$-Feller semigroup on $C_b(E)$.
 We should point out, however, that a $C_b$-Feller semigroup in the above sense does not necessarily leave the space $C_0(E)$ invariant.
 In that respect, our definition of $C_b$-Feller semigroup slightly differs from that in \cite[Definition 4.8.6]{MR1873235} where a $C_b$-Feller semigroup is assumed to be Feller.

-Recalling the connection between bp-convergence and $\sigma$-convergence, we see that the requirement (iii) in the above definition in particular implies that $T_tf \to f$ as $t\to 0$ with respect to $\sigma$ and thus, by the semigroup law and the $\sigma$-continuity of the operators $T_t$, that $T_tf \to T_sf$ as $t\downarrow s$ for every $f\in C_b(E)$, i.e.\ the orbits $t\mapsto T_tf$ are right-continuous with respect to $\sigma$.
+Recalling the connection between bp-convergence and $\sigma$-convergence, we see that the requirement (iii) in the above definition in particular implies that $T_tf \to f$ as $t\to 0$ with respect to $\sigma$ and thus, by the semigroup law and the $\sigma$-continuity of the operators $\mk{T(t)}$, that $\mk{T(t)}f \to \mk{T(s)}f$ as $t\downarrow s$ for every $f\in C_b(E)$, i.e.\ the orbits $t\mapsto \mk{T(t)}f$ are right-continuous with respect to $\sigma$.
 In particular, the orbits have enough measurability to define the Laplace transform of a $C_b$-Feller semigroup by setting

 for any $f\in C_b(E)$, $\nu \in \cM(E)$ and $\lambda >0$.